DasZwerg/Jigglypuff/README.md

 # 🎵 JigglyPuff

-A macOS mouse jiggler with a modern dark-mode GUI.
-Keeps your machine awake, your status green, and your screen from locking — with enough features to actually be useful.
+A macOS mouse jiggler with a modern dark mode GUI.
+Keeps your machine awake, your status green, and your screen from locking — with enough features to actually be kinda useful.

+This was migrated from an old deralict Github account.

 ---